MicrosoftDocs/memdocs/sccm/core/clients/manage/upgrade/upgrade-analytics.md

 >[!NOTE]
 >If you encounter issues with Upgrade Readiness not receiving telemetry data from devices in your environment as expected then some of these issues may be addressed by using the [Upgrade Readiness deployment script](/windows/deployment/upgrade/upgrade-readiness-deployment-script).
 However, in most environments deploying the correct KBs, configuring commercial ID key and telemetry in **Client Settings** should be sufficient.

-## Connect to Upgrade Readiness
+## Connect Configuration Manager to Upgrade Readiness

-### Prerequisites

-Beginning with Current Branch version 1706, the Azure Services Wizard is used to simplify the process of configuring Azure services you use with Configuration Manager.
-In order to use the wizard, you need to configure an Azure web app.
-For more information, see, [Azure Services Wizard](/sccm/core/servers/deploy/configureazure-services-wizard).
+Beginning with Current Branch version 1706, the [Azure services wizard](../../../servers/deploy/configure/azure-services-wizard.md) is used to simplify the process of configuring Azure services you use with Configuration Manager.
+In order to connect Configuration Manager with Upgrade Readiness, you will need create an Azure web app registration with access permissions to the OMS workspace that hosts your Upgrade Readiness data.
+Once the web app registration has been created in the [Azure portal](https://portal.azure.com) and given the right permissions, then the **Azure services wizard** uses the app registration to authenticate Configuration Manager against Azure AD and connect your on-premises infrastructure to your Upgrade Readiness data.

 ### Use the Azure Wizard to create the connection